tjumyk/tjumyk.github.io/_posts/2017-10-11-cxx-review.md

 share: true
 ---

-In this article, I summarize the core features of C++ programming language (C++14) as a quick review for intermediate-level programmers.
-So, I assume the reader is already capable of intensive programming with C, Python or Java.
+In this article, I try to summarize the most of the **distinct features or confusing aspects** of the C++ programming language (C++14) as a quick review for intermediate-level programmers.
+So, I assume the reader is already capable of intensive programming with C, Python or Java and understand the basic concepts of programming languages.

 --------------------
 # Overview